geodynamics/pylith/docs/user/run-pylith/utilities.md

 :--component COMPONENT: Component to display (default: `magnitude`).
 :--exaggeration EXAGGERATION: Scale factor for exaggerating the displacement deformation (default: 1000).
 :--hide-outline: Turn off showing the grid outline with the warped grid.
+:--hide-edges: Do not show cell edges on warped grid.

 ## pyre_doc.py